ChihaoSun123/CS147_Attention_on_Attention/README.md

 The main model that connects all the above components to form the whole model.
 Also contains the main(), train(), and test() function.

+## Other .txt & .pickle files
+These are the result of preprocessing.
+Calling the COCO API or the MRCNN is time-consuming.
+The preprocess program reads directly from these files when accessing previously used data to save time.

 # To run the model, call Main_Model.py.